bonnom/Micro-manager-Arduino/README.md

 This repo contains a more universal arduino firmware that works on some 32-bit arduino boards.
 It is a work in progress and the firmware isn't thoroughly tested yet.

-# Current Bugs
-Only one channel can be turned on at the same time.

 # Micro-manager-Arduino
 The original micro-manager arduino firmware is specifically written for the Arduino uno and won't work on the newer and faster 32-bit arduinos.
 This project aims to rewrite the original firmware to get compatibility with the newer arduino compatible boards.
 The original firmware and guide can be found on the micro-manager website [link](https://micro-manager.org/wiki/Arduino).